vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Test-VsanObjectResync.md

 ## Synopsis

-Test the vSAN object resync status for a cluster.
+Test the vSAN object resync status for a specified cluster.

 ## Syntax